django-cms/django-cms/docs/advanced/templatetags.rst

 	{% endfor %}
 	</div>

-Normally the children of plugins can be accessed via the ``child_plugins`` atrribute of plugins.
+Normally the children of plugins can be accessed via the ``child_plugins`` attribute of plugins.
 Plugins need the ``allow_children`` attribute to set to `True` for this to be enabled.

 .. templatetag:: show_editable_page_title